‘SICKENING VIDEO’: 15-year-old girl beaten, robbed by teen mob in NYC street attack

-NEW YORK CITY (KRON) – Police are searching for a group of teens who were caught on camera brutally beating and robbing a 15-year-old girl on a Brooklyn sidewalk.
+NEW YORK CITY (KRON) – Police are searching for a group of teens who was caught on camera brutally beating and robbing a 15-year-old girl on a Brooklyn sidewalk.

 The NYPD Brooklyn North posted the surveillance video on Twitter, showing the moment the group of at least half-a-dozen teens catch up to the victim.